-Under our non-employee director compensation program in effect for fiscal 2021, each non-employee director received an annual cash retainer of \$60,000.
-The non-executive Chair of our Board received an additional annual cash retainer of \$70,000, and a further monthly payment of \$25,000 as compensation for service as Chair of the Board.
+Under our non-employee director compensation program in effect for Fiscal 2022, each non-employee director received an annual cash retainer of \$60,000.
+The non-executive Chair of our Board received an additional annual cash retainer of \$70,000.
 We also pay our non-employee directors an additional annual retainer for committee service, in cash or shares of our common stock at the director's election, as follows:

 Committee Chair Committee Member

 Audit Committee \$25,000 \$10,000

-Compensation Committee \$20,000 \$7,500
+Compensation Committee \$20,000 \$9,000

 Nominations and Corporate Governance Committee \$10,000 \$5,000